-Faber Academy Alumni Renee McBryde discusses how she came to be a writer, and how the challenge of writing her first book – a confronting and page-turning memoir – was aided greatly by Patti Miller’s True Stories course.
+Faber Academy Alumni Renee McBryde discusses how she came to be a writer, and how the challenge of writing her first book – a confronting and moving memoir – was aided greatly by Patti Miller’s True Stories course.

 As a child I often daydreamed about being a writer.
 I used to write on any scrap of paper I could find, until finally when I was fifteen I got a typewriter for my birthday.
 I really wanted to be the next R L Stine or Anne M Martin and most of my writing from these days was in this frame of thinking.
 Fast forward to adulthood (and thankfully the days of laptops) and instead of writing teen fiction, I’ve instead written a gritty, confronting and shocking memoir about my childhood and early adulthood.
 Not quite what I had planned, but still, a writer all the same.